tabreturn/tabreturn.github.io/_posts/2018-07-09-processing.py_in_ten_lessons--04-beta_eq_fps_gt_12.md

   </mfenced>
 </math>

-Being that digital images are comprised of rectangular grids of pixels, it is easy to imagine why matrices are used extensively in graphics processing.
-Nevertheless, they can be found applied in various fields of mathematics and other sciences.
+Given that digital images are essentially rectangular grids of pixels, it is easy to imagine how matrices are used extensively in graphics processing.
+That said, matrices are applied in various fields of mathematics and other sciences.

-To step you though how matrices operate, we'll take a look at a few practical examples.
-This is all rather mathematical, but the idea is to grasp a matrix as a concept.
+To step you through how matrices operate, we'll take a look at a few practical examples.
+Things get pretty mathematical here, but the idea is to grasp a matrix as a concept.
 Following this section, you will be introduced to Processing's built-in matrix functions -- meaning you will no longer need to perform the calculations yourself.

 Create a new sketch and save it as "matrices".
-Within the sketch's folder, create a "data" sub-folder containing a copy of the grid.png and grid-overlay.png files:
+Within the sketch's folder, create a "data" subfolder containing a copy of the grid.png and grid-overlay.png files:

 <a href="{{ site.url }}/img/pitl04/grid.png" download>grid.png</a>
 <a href="{{ site.url }}/img/pitl04/grid-overlay.png" download>grid-overlay.png</a>